Multilingual serviceFrench, English, Arabic, Spanish

 If an anomaly is detected during an audit of your income tax return, we strongly recommend contacting a lawyer, since, in this field, any mistake can have serious consequences.
 You can also be advised, informed, assisted, and represented by a professional from Sabbagh & Associés, who will help you correct your notice of assessment or negotiate an agreement with the tax authorities.
 If a dispute is inevitable, a lawyer can help you contest a decision before the courts, oppose a notice of assessment, request a more thorough tax audit, or ensure your defense in case of civil or criminal proceedings.

-Finally, thanks to our associates – and more specifically, our network of experts – we can offer you a legal solution when it comes to assets, capital gains, sales or rollovers of businesses or assets, inheritance, taxation of Canadian non-residents, or double taxation.
+Finally, thanks to our associates – and more specifically, our network of expert tax lawyers in Montreal and abroad – we can offer you a legal solution when it comes to assets, capital gains, sales or rollovers of businesses or assets, inheritance, taxation of Canadian non-residents, or double taxation.
 Mastering these complex rules lets you face your tax obligations responsibly and with peace of mind.